Creating video tutorials and video courses is one of the best ways to prove and improve authority and expertise.

 Taking video of yourself talking to camera is something I’m personally struggling with at the moment but it adds huge benefits to the people taking your courses as well as your personal brand.

-There are good Android devices for taking video as well, HTC1, Samsung Galaxy Nexus, Note 3 and S4 would be among the best.
-But, if your smartphone isn’t good enough for video, then you could buy a video camera for $50-$100 as long as it’s high definition (HD) with either a video mode of at least 720p or a frame size of least 1,280 × 720 pixels.
+There are good Android devices for taking video as well, my Samsung S6 is still among the best.
+But, if your smartphone isn’t good enough for video, then you could buy a video camera for $50-$100 as long as it,s high definition (HD) with either a video mode of at least 720p or a frame size of least 1,920 x 1,080 pixels.
 If you really want to do it properly you could splash out on a DSLR like the Canon EOS T5i for $800.

 I’ve also seen some awesome results with this Logitech webcam for only $60.